UCSD-E4E/MMICT-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Environment Variables

+Stored in .env and .env.production for the server to use without being exposed to users.
+You will need:
+- REACT_APP_AUTH0_AUDIENCE: Auth0 API audience
+- REACT_APP_AUTH0_DOMAIN: Auth0 regular application domain
+- REACT_APP_AUTH0_CLIENT_ID: Auth0 user (your account) userID
+- REACT_APP_API_SERVER_URL: Server URL to the central webserver
+- PORT: Optional since docker can specify port, but should be 8080

 ### `npm test`

 Launches the test runner in the interactive watch mode.\